jabaliSK/EG_Phase3/Player Scoring Analytics/README.md

    Open the Jupyter notebook and follow the steps to train the model using the preprocessed data.
 Adjust hyperparameters and experiment with different architectures as needed.

 3. Inference Step: `inference.py`
-   - Outputs predictions (Effective Game Rating - EGR) with corresponding metadata, including agent role columns.
+   - Outputs predictions (EG Rating - EGR) with corresponding metadata, including agent role columns.
    - This script requires the data prepared using the data preparation script.

     Steps to run :